 Apple’s latest MacBook Pro looks like, well, a MacBook Pro.
 The chassis is exceptionally sturdy, the aluminum unibody has a premium feel, and the elegant exterior provides plenty of class.
 However, it’s also another iteration of a concept that we’ve seen from Apple for years, and because of that, it’s a bit dull.

 Dell’s XPS 13, which is built from carbon fiber and uses an aluminum frame for reinforcement, looks a bit more unique.
-Soft-touch materials here provide a luxurious feel, and while the XPS 13 weighs about a half-pound less than the Mac, it’s just as sturdy.
-The bezel is a bit smaller on the Dell is slimmer than ever, a design choice that’s both aesthetically stunning and useful, for its ability to reduce the XPS 13’s footprint considerably.
+Soft-touch materials provide a luxurious feel, and while the XPS 13 weighs about a half-pound less than the Mac, it’s just as sturdy.
+The bezel on the Dell is slimmer than ever, a design choice that’s both aesthetically stunning and useful, for its ability to reduce the XPS 13’s footprint considerably.

 Keyboard and touchpad quality favor the Mac, but not by as much as you’d expect.
 Apple’s superior keyboard backlighting and Mac OS X multi-touch gestures can’t be matched by anything a Windows PC has to offer in these areas.

-Some applications, icons and fonts look blurry, however, which has a lot to do with Windows’ difficulty when it comes to scaling the desktop and older programs.
+Some applications, icons and fonts look blurry on the Dell, which has a lot to do with Windows’ difficulty when it comes to scaling the desktop and older programs.
 The high-resolution assets provided by Mac OS X for use with the Retina display result in exceptionally smooth and sharp images that look as if they’re projected onto the display rather than formed by pixels on an LCD panel.

 When we reviewed the latest MacBook Pro 13, we were stunned by its long battery life.
-Peacekeeper, a demanding web browsing benchmark, required six hours and twenty-three minutes to eat through a full charge, one of the best results we recorded at the time.
+Peacekeeper, a demanding Web browsing benchmark, required 10 hours and 11 minutes to eat through a full charge, one of the best results we recorded at the time.